 After that, using Trezor is pretty similar to the Ledger.

-Trezor currently supports many cryptocurrencies, including:
+Trezor supports Tron and many cryptocurrencies, including:

 - BTC – Bitcoin

 - ETC – Ethereum Classic

 - NMC – Namecoin